elix/rfcs/proposals/0000-mixins.md

       }
     };

-Here, MyMixin can guarantee that all base classes further up the prototype chain have finished doing their `foo` work, because MyMixin explicitly calls `super.foo()`.
+Here, MyMixin can guarantee that all base classes further *up* the prototype chain have finished doing their `foo` work, because MyMixin explicitly calls `super.foo()`.
 However, prototypes further *down* on the prototype chain — that is, mixins applied after MyMixin, or subclasses otherwise extending this chain — may still have `foo` work to perform.

+This situation has not come up often in practice.
+When it has, we have found that the simplest solution may to be enqueue a microtask:

     const MyMixin = (base) => class MyMixin extends base {
       foo() {
         if (super.foo) { super.foo(); }
         Promise.resolve().then(() =>
-          // All prototypes on the chain will have finished executing their
+          // All prototypes up and down the prototype chain will have finished
-          // synchronous foo implementations by this point.
+          // executing their synchronous `foo` implementations by this point.
         );
       }
     };

+This has the advantage of simplicity, but gives up synchronicity.

 # Drawbacks